 The Hough Uprising occurred in the summer of 1966.
 It is said to have been the result of a dispute in a café at E. 79th and Hough Avenue.
 Whatever the case, days of vandalism, looting, arson, and gun violence, stemming from years of racial tension and discrimination against black residents, resulted.
 Hough was selected because the event is considered the most significant urban uprising in Cleveland, in reaction to substandard housing, criminal injustice, and the lack of public accommodation.
 Five days of violence ended with four people dead, 50 injured, and 275 arrested.
 The event made a lasting impact on the city.

 The African American Civil Rights Trail project is supported through a grant from the African American Civil Rights grant program as administered by the National Park Service, Department of the Interior.
-The project has also been funded in part by a grant from the Johanna Favrot Fund for Historic Preservation of the National Trust for Historic Preservation and a generous contribution from anonymous donor.
+The project is also funded in part by a grant from the Johanna Favrot Fund for Historic Preservation of the National Trust for Historic Preservation.
+We wish to thank our marker sponsors: BakerHostetler, City Architecture, Marous Brothers Construction, Sandvick Architects, and a generous anonymous donor.

 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the opinions or policies of the U.S. Government.
 Mention of trade names or commercial products does not constitute their endorsement by the U.S. Government.